 Tests your ability to read and understand written information.

-In this section, you will be given a passage and there will be 4 consecutive questions based on each passage.
-The questions can be either True / False / Can’t tell or statement-based questions.
+In this section, you’ll be given a passage and there will be 4 consecutive questions based on each passage.
+The questions can be either True / False / Can’t Tell or statement-based questions.

 Tips: